abhinemani/abhinemani.github.io/_lessons/9-managing-open-data.md

 ![](https://cdn-images-1.medium.com/max/800/1*XagIg9Nsbjy3rC04R3K-Gw.png)

-This was launched in June 2014, about seven months ago.
+This was launched in June 2014.
 I started a few months after the launch — in September — and I figured it was a good opportunity to get some feedback and do some user testing.
 I went around and started doing some basic user feedback.
 I just knocked on doors and asked people, “Does this site work for you?
 Are you able to get the data you need from this interface?”

 It was interesting, very interesting, in fact, the feedback that I got the most kind of blew my mind.
 It was, “Abhi, yeah… kind of, but I don’t know what data is.”
 “What is data?” was the question that I got asked the most.
 Even someone in my office asked me that question.